July Fourth Celebration

 The Battle of the Bands competition is heating up!
-On Saturday, August 16, 2014, five bands will compete for cash prizes and the title of Best Band in Green Lake.
-Starting at 3 p.m. in Deacon Mills Park, the bands will play until 9 p.m., when the winner is announced.
-Each band will play a 30-minute set during the first round, which starts at 3 p.m.
-They’ll have the opportunity to wow the crowd and hopefully secure their votes.
-After a special intermission performance by last year’s battle winner, Round 2 will begin.
-Based on audience vote, the two bands with the most votes from round 1 will play another 30-minute performance.
-Your vote counts more than ever in this round – the band receiving the majority vote will win the title and prize package.
-While the bands play on, stop at the food vendors for a variety of options from kettle corn to sandwiches and more.
+On Saturday, August 15, 2015, bands will compete for the title of Best Band in Green Lake.
+Taking place in Deacon Mills Park, the bands will play and then the winners will be announced!
+While the bands play on, enjoy something to eat and drink.
 Green Lake’s Battle of the Bands is made possible by the Green Lake Area Chamber.
 As always, you’ll be able to pick up your favorite t-shirt, beverage holder, souvenir, and more at the Chamber tent.

 Wisconsin State Chili Cookoff

 No matter what time of year it is, everyone looks forward to Harvest Fest.
 This two-day celebration will be held on September 27 – 28, 2014.
 It’s a time when people fill the streets to indulge in all that is autumn.
-Enjoy the Taste of Green Lake food faire, Jack Taylor Memorial Classic Car Show, kids’ games and activities, festive music, dozens of farm market vendors, and over 100 crafters that will keep you shopping for hours.
-The craft fair showcases their hand-made creations.
-Favorites include jewelry, wooden signs, glass art and copper sculptures, among so many more.The craft locations are in each of the three downtown Green Lake parks.
+Below is a community member’s take on Harvest Fest from Dusty Walker, a former director of the Green Lake Area Chamber of Commerce:

 Christmas in Green Lake

-Christmas Tree Lighting: November 29 Join us at Town Square for this year’s Christmas Tree Lighting and dedication ceremony.
-Celebrate the season with us and enjoy hot cocoa, luminaries, a bonfire and Christmas carols beginning at 5:00 pm.
+Christmas Tree Lighting: Join us at Town Square for Green Lake’s Christmas Tree Lighting and dedication ceremony.
+Celebrate the season with us and enjoy hot cocoa, luminaries, a bonfire and Christmas carols!